CleverCloud/documentation/content/doc/best-practices/tips_and_tricks.md

 After pushing your code, the application:

 1. Starts normally
-2. Install dependencies
+2. Installs dependencies
-3. Complete the build process
+3. Completes the build process
-4. Execute your specified command
+4. Executes your specified command
-5. Stop automatically when finished
+5. Stops automatically when finished

 [Learn more about task execution](/doc/develop/tasks/)